wjmn/effective-eavesdropping/README.markdown

 # Effective Eavesdropping

-A two-player strategy game written in Elm (Heuristic Problem Solving @ NYU final project).
+A two-player strategy game written in Elm (Final Project for Heuristic Problem Solving @ NYU).

-See `public/index.md` for the instructions/flavor text.
+See `public/index.md` for the instructions/flavour text.

 ![screenshot](public/screenshot.png)